OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-running/running.md

 ## Running TSTool as a Web Server ##

-If TSTool is started with the `–httpServer` option it will run as a web server on port 8000.
+If TSTool is started with the `–-httpServer` option it will run as a web server on port 8000.
 This functionality is experimental and requires additional development.
 This may replace or be combined with the experimental REST servlet describe below.

 ## Running TSTool as a Batch Server ##

-If TSTool is started with the `–batchServer` option it will run continuously in headless mode.
+If TSTool is started with the `–-batchServer` option it will run continuously in headless mode.
 Use the `-batchServerHotFolder Folder` command line parameter to specify the hot folder for command files.
 This is an experimental feature.